Dubai, United Arab Emirates

 1 Gartner, Cool Vendors in Industrial IoT and OT Security, 2018, Saniye Burcu Alaybeyi, Wam Voster, Prateek Bhajanka, James McGovern, Barika L Pace, 26 April 2018

 About Trend Micro

 Trend Micro Incorporated, a global leader in cybersecurity solutions, helps to make the world safe for exchanging digital information.
 Our innovative solutions for consumers, businesses, and governments provide layered security for data centers, cloud workloads, networks, and endpoints.
-All our products work together to seamlessly share threat intelligence and provide a connected threat defense with centralized visibility and investigation, enabling better, faster protection.
 With more than 6,000 employees in 50 countries and the world’s most advanced global threat research and intelligence, Trend Micro enables organizations to secure their connected world.
 For more information, visit www.trendmicro.com.